Scotland's National Domestic Homicide and Suicide Review Model

 Overview

-We established the Model Development Subgroup in September 2023.
+In September 2023, the Model Development Subgroup was established.
 It supports the work of the taskforce by developing the detail of the Scottish domestic homicide and suicide review model.

-The subgroup will also carry out the testing and evaluation of the model to ensure it is robust and fit for purpose before it is rolled out.
+The Model Development Subgroup reports into the Domestic Homicide and Suicide Review Taskforce.
+In addition to developing the detail of the model, the subgroup is responsible for the testing and evaluation of the model to ensure it is robust and fit for purpose before it is rolled out.

 Members